Table of contents

 A elephant grave in Castlerea ?

-Who is this Cindy the elephant? and why a grave for it in Castlerea County Roscommon?
-I know right sounds strange, so much so we decided to take a walk down to have a look and see what we could find out
+Who is this Cindy the elephant? and why is she buried in the small town of Castlerea County Roscommon?
+I know right this sounds strange, so much so we decided to take a walk down to have a look and see what we could find out.

 The story of Cindy the elephant